NuGet/Home/proposed/2022/package-scoring-v1.md

 Finally, Security represents the trust indicators representing the package in the current state of the supply chain risk.
 This includes known vulnerabilities, license risk, and any issues surrounding secure supply chain risk.

 - No known security vulnerabilities (Critical, High, Moderate, Low) in top-level or transitive dependencies.
-- Includes a permissive license.
+- Specifies a valid license (SPDX, embedded)
 - Not deprecated.
-- Passes antivirus checks.

 An emphasis would be placed on known security vulnerabilities and license restriction.